Post-Confederation Canada (1867–1914): First Nations

 The period after Confederation was a period of hardship for many Prairie First Nations.
 The 1870s saw the disappearance of the herds of wild bison on the prairie, (partly due to illnesses passed from domesticated cattle).
 Many natives were affected by famine and disease introduced by Europeans and sought food and medical support when signing treaties with Canada.
 Aid to the natives was a political issue and federal allocations for the Department of Indian Affairs to provide medical support and food destined for famine relief were reduced by Macdonald's government.
 The period saw epidemics of smallpox and tuberculosis among the Plains First Nations.
 Partly due to malnutrition, tuberculosis ravaged the reserves in the 1880s.

 Under Prime Minister Alexander Mackenzie, Canada introduced the Indian Act in 1876 to govern its relations with the First Nations.
 Under the Act, Canada also adopted a paternalistic role towards the First Nations peoples.
 Canada continued the pre-Confederation policy of 'civilizing' the First Nations peoples through "enfranchisement."
 To become full British subjects, natives had to give up their newly-designated "Indian status" and learn English.
 Canada banned some First Nations customs, for example, the Potlatch ban.
 Under the Act, a system of elected band councils was formed, intended to replace existing traditional government.
+Many Canadian policies were also contradictory.
+For example, Canadian officials viewed reserve farming as an important practice for assimilating First Nations; however, by the late 19th century officials were enforcing a Peasant Farm Policy that restricted reserve farmers largely to using hand tools in an effort to limit the competitiveness of First Nations farmers.

-The Canadian government introduced residential schools, where First Nation children were taught to forget their languages and traditions.
+The Canadian government also introduced residential schools, where First Nation children were taught to forget their languages and traditions.
 The policies would continue well into the 20th century.
 The Truth and Reconciliation Commission of Canada would later term the school system to be a case of cultural genocide.